Attitude Coverage

 1. Select the 3D Graphics - Attributes page.

-2. Change Color: to yellow in the Static Graphics frame.
+2. Change the Color to yellow in the Static Graphics panel.

 If you were doing this operationally, you would probably require a grid with more points.
-For the purposes of this lesson, the grid contains less points due to the amount of time it would take to compute more points.
+For the purposes of this lesson, the grid contains fewer points to keep the calculation time down.

 View the Attitude Coverage grid in the 3D Graphics window.